IAHispano/Applio-Docs/get-started/Alternatives.md

  !!!info Mark the **Save Only Latest** option to prevent it from filling up your Colab storage.
  !!!
- 4. Your trained model is located in the logs/model folder, and the .pth files are in the logs/zips folder.
+ 4. Your trained model is located in the `logs/model` folder, and the .pth files are in the `logs/zips` folder.
 If you want to save your model folder in your Drive, you just need to run the **Mount Drive** and **AutoBackup** cell before run **Start Applio** cell.

  -  (If you want to retrain place the name of your model in the **Load a Backup** cell and run it.
-Then, insert the name of your model and enter a higher number of epochs.)
+Then, insert the name of your model and enter a higher number of epochs)
 +++ Huggingface
+## What is Huggingface?
+Hugging Face is a company specialized in artificial intelligence that has distinguished itself through its work in developing tools and models for **natural language processing (NLP)**.
+This has made it one of the leading online communities and platforms for cutting edge NLP model research, development and distribution.

  1. First you need to create a huggingface account.

  2. Then enter [Applio Huggingface Space](https://huggingface.co/spaces/IAHispano/Applio) and duplicate the space, that is all.
 If you don't want to use huggingface you can use  [Applo playground](https://applio.org/playground).